Marker Logo

 this page online

-African AmericansSettlements & SettlersWomen.
+Topics.
+This historical marker is listed in these topic lists: Abolition & Underground RRAfrican AmericansSettlements & SettlersWomen.
 A significant historical year for this entry is 1829.

 Location.
 38° 39.533′ N, 90° 10.02′ W. Marker is in Brooklyn, Illinois, in St. Clair County.
-Marker is on North 5th Street north of Madison Street, on the right when traveling north.
+It is on North 5th Street north of Madison Street, on the right when traveling north.
 Marker is on the grounds of Quinn Chapel AME Church.
 Touch for map.
 Marker is at or near this postal address: 108 N 5th St, Lovejoy IL 62059, United States of America.
 Touch for directions.

 Freedom Village Marker image.
 Click for full size.

-Photographed By Jason Voigt, November 25, 2021
+Photographed by Jason Voigt, November 25, 2021

 2. Freedom Village Marker